 - Addresses the importance of "presence" in nursing — being present for clients, families, colleagues, and self.

-- NEW!
-Two chapters have been combined to create a new one titled - Communicating Assertively and Responsibly with "Difficult" Clients and Colleagues to help you better address aggressive and difficult clients and colleagues.
+- Two chapters have been combined to create a new one titled, Communicating Assertively and Responsibly with "Difficult" Clients and Colleagues, to help you better address aggressive and difficult clients and colleagues.

 - UPDATED!
-Digital Communication and Understanding Each Other chapters have been extensively updated to reflect most recent information.
+Navigating the Expanding World of Digital Communication and Understanding Each Other chapters have been extensively updated to reflect most recent information.

 - NEW!
 Chapter exercises incorporate teaching strategies such as cinemeducation and medical improvisation to help facilitate various learning types.